 |September 2010||“Single Friends” Spain Trip 2010|

 We enjoy ocean cruises.
 We don’t find a problem with the tiny cabins (as long as we have quiet neighbors) and enjoy most of the shore excursions.
-What’s not to like about not cooking your food or cleaning your room.
-However, since becoming vegan, we have found it a problem eating onboard most ships and will be reconsidering our favorite cruise lines.
+What’s not to like about not cooking your food or cleaning your room?
+Some people worry about keeping busy on a cruise but there is always something (though perhaps lame) going on and no matter what, you are always find a quiet place to read.
+However, since becoming vegan, we have found it a problem eating onboard most ships and will be reconsidering our favorite cruise lines if they don’t improve their vegan food offerings.

 |March 2020||Norwegian Epic||SJU->Aruba,Curacao,Bonaire,St Lucia,St Kitts|